Study Confirms Persistence of Rural Digital Divide

 “Twenty-seven percent of rural residents do not have access to broadband at a minimum speed for consistently receiving high-quality voice, data, graphics, and video or supporting multiple streams within a household.
 Although the Federal Communications Commission provides funding for the E-Rate Program, which provides eligible schools and libraries discounts of up to 90% to fund affordable telecommunications and internet access, 6% of schools still do not meet federal connectivity benchmarks—and the vast majority of those schools are in rural areas.”

-Croft and Moore also discovered that when rural students do have access to internet services, they are not always reliable: “Our survey of high school students who took part in ACT testing indicated that rural and non-rural students had differing access to technology.
+Croft and Moore also discovered that when rural students do have access to internet services, the services may or may not be reliable: “Our survey of high school students who took part in ACT testing indicated that rural and non-rural students had differing access to technology.
 In terms of internet connectivity, rural students were less likely than non-rural students to claim that their home internet access was ‘great’.”

 The rural digital divide also extends to computer hardware.
-Compared to non-rural students, fewer rural students have access to a computer at school and many reported having only one device at home, making completing homework in a timely manner a greater struggle.
+When compared to their non-rural counterparts, fewer rural students said they had access to a computer at school and many reported having just one digital device at home.
+This naturally also made it more difficult for many rural students to complete homework in a timely manner.

 Other Obstacles Facing Rural Youth

 In addition to the digital divide, rural youth face other obstacles.
-Because rural schools are often relatively smaller, many still lack the staff needed to teach additional or advanced courses.
+Because rural schools are often relatively small, many rural schools lack the staff needed to teach extra credits and AP courses.
 Croft and Moore report, “50% of students in rural areas and small towns attend schools that only offer one to three advanced mathematics courses.
 Similarly, the rural students in our study were less likely than non-rural students to report taking or planning to take advanced math and science courses.”
-This, in turn, impacts their ACT and SAT scores and often erodes their chances of finding a spot in a competitive university.
+This, in turn, impacts rural students’ ability to excel on standardized exams, including the ACT and SAT.

 Based on their findings, Croft and Moore propose three broad recommendations.

-First, they recommend that policy initiatives focus on improving access to technology both at school and at home for rural students.
+First, they recommend that policy initiatives targeting rural students need to address technological access both at school and at home.
 On this account, they emphasize, “The Federal E-Rate program must continue to fund access to affordable broadband internet to rural areas and completely close the gap between schools with broadband access and those without.”

-Second, they emphasize that rural students need greater access to the types of advanced-level courses that will prepare them for college.
-“Students must have access to and be encouraged to take a minimum core curriculum of four years of English, three years of mathematics, three years of science, and three years of social studies,” they write.
-“As a number of states require fewer than the ACT-recommended minimum numbers of courses for graduation, 32 states need to consider raising graduation requirements so that rural schools are required to provide expanded course offerings to all students.”
+Second, they emphasize that for rural students to get into better college moving forward, access to challenging courses will need to improve.
+Specifically, they note, “As a number of states require fewer than the ACT-recommended minimum numbers of courses for graduation, 32 states need to consider raising graduation requirements so that rural schools are required to provide expanded course offerings to all students.”

-Finally, Croft and Moore emphasize the value of increasing personalized learning opportunities: “Students need the opportunity to receive personalized, student-centered learning.
+Finally, Croft and Moore emphasize that personalized learning opportunities may offer one solution: “Students need the opportunity to receive personalized, student-centered learning.
 In the case of the rural students in the survey, personalized learning could help provide greater access to advanced coursework.”

 The full report can be accessed online.